openshift/installer/docs/user/openstack/install_upi.md

 When the installer creates the manifest files from an existing `install-config.yaml` file, it validates that the `apiVIP` and `ingressVIP` fall within the IP range specified by `machineNetwork.CIDR`.
 If they do not, it errors out.
-If you change the value of `machineNetwork.CIDR` you must make sure the `apiVIP` and `ingresVIP` values still fall within the new range.
+If you change the value of `machineNetwork.CIDR` you must make sure the `apiVIP` and `ingressVIP` values still fall within the new range.
 There are two options for setting the `apiVIP` and `ingressVIP`.
 If you know the values you want to use, you can specify them in the `install-config.yaml` file.
 If you want the installer to pick the 5th and 7th IP addresses in the new range, you need to remove the `apiVIP` and `ingressVIP` entries from the `install-config.yaml` file.